FREQUENTLY ASKED QUESTIONS

 What community consultation have you done to date?

 We distributed information on our vision for the community to every home within a 2 block radius (in accordance with City guidelines), the week of November 19th, 2018.
 December 4th to 8th, we held our first drop in engagement centre to showcase more about our vision and to hear feedback from the community.
 We also held an Open House December 6th and have been gathering feedback forms from the community.
+There was a city led Open House held at Lord Nelson Elementary School in May 2019.
 We have considered all the feedback received and have shared it with the City of Vancouver.
-Our next open house will likely be in Spring 2019.

 What amenities will you be providing for the community?